thenimaaa/YouTube-Language-Keyword-Filter/README.md

 # Installation Guide

-To install the YouTube Language Keyword Filter extension, follow these steps:
+To install the  YouTube Language & Keyword Filter extension, follow these steps:

-1. Visit the Mozilla Add-ons website: [YouTube Language Keyword Filter](https://addons.mozilla.org/en-US/firefox/addon/youtube-language-filter/).
+1. Visit the Mozilla Add-ons website: [ YouTube Language & Keyword Filter](https://addons.mozilla.org/en-US/firefox/addon/youtube-language-filter/).
 2. Click the "Add to Firefox" button,
 3. Confirm the installation, A pop-up window will appear asking you to confirm the installation.
 Click "Add" to continue,
 4. Wait for the installation to complete, The extension will be installed and you will see a notification when it is complete.